 After you have your EIN number, you can benefit in several ways.
 It will give your Washington LLC the final advantage necessary to operate fully without legal or judicial issues.

-If you have a Registered Agent, he can file for your EIN.
-Also, if you are planning to file for an LLC in Washington, your Registered Agent should file for the Certificate of Formation in the Washington Secretary of State.
+If you have a Registered Agent, he can file an EIN for your business.
+Also, if you are planning to file for an LLC in Washington, your Registered Agent should file for the Certificate of Formation in Washington.

 Uses of EIN in Washington